 Regardless of the type you choose, your roof should last you fifteen years or more.
 However, if it’s made with certain materials, such as alternative composite shingles, 3-tab asphalt shingles, “living” materials, or other less-than-stellar components, it might not last ten, and almost certainly won’t last the lifespan of your home.

-Ask your roofer what equipment does the team have at their disposal, and are they qualified to use it?
-Will they have access to industry-leading technology, such as the GAF lifetime roofing system?
+Ask your roofer what equipment the team has at their disposal, and whether are they qualified to use it.
+Will they have access to industry-leading technology, such as the Owens Corning Total Protection roofing system?

-- What kind of shingles, or other roofing type will be used?
+- What kind of shingles, or other roofing types will be used?

 - What kind of attic ventilation system?

 - What kind of ridge cap shingles?
 Will these be used?

 2) Removes The Existing Roof